MicrosoftDocs/power-platform/power-virtual-agents/publication-fundamentals-publish-channels.md

 ## Publish the latest bot content

-You need to publish the bot at least once before your customers can interact with it or you can share it with your teammates.

-After the first publish, you can do subsequent publishes whenever you would like your customers to engage with the latest bot content.
+You need to publish the bot at least once before your customers can interact with it or before you can share it with your teammates.
+After the first publish, you can publish the bot again whenever you would like your customers to engage with the latest bot content.

 **Publish the latest bot content:**